wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 - Third-party datasets can be combined with the primary data collected over the course of this project to strategically implement a data-driven approach to marketing wakaNINEs products.
 For example, using publicly available decorative lighting sales data to make predictions on future trends in the market.

 ### Peer Feedback for me on this project:
+I enjoyed collaborating with fellow HDO seniors on this project!
+Three of my team members went on to become HR professionals upon graduation, one is doing sales for Facebook, and one went on to Harvard Law.
+Personally, I'm hoping to work in at a small company as a backend developer or data engineer.
+I was lucky to be on a team with talented and dependable group facilitators, communicators, and project managers.
 ![My Professor sent me feedback from my peers on this project](https://github.com/wendymonl/Consulting-Project-Decorative-Lighting-Industry/blob/bc51ca1fb0777334ede84c74de5bf73ed64cbcca/Specification_Project_Peer_Feedback.png)